-English Paper piecing seems to be taking Instagram by storm.
-Everyone is loving this handy ‘do on the go’ patchwork.
+English Paper piecing took Instagram by storm.
+Everyone is still loving this handy ‘do on the go’ patchwork.
 You only need minimal supplies, can easily carry it with you and it’s great for scrap busting too.
 What’s not to love?
 If you haven’t tried it yet check out our tutorial here.

 One thing all English Paper piecers need is the paper templates.
 These are what you fold and stitch your fabric around to get the shape.
 The list below will let you know several places you can buy these.
 If you own a die cutting machine such as a Sizzix you can buy dies to cut both the papers and fabrics, We mention which shops stock these too as well as where you can buy the glue pens.
 If you don’t own a die cutter you can buy acrylic/plastic templates to cut around to get your fabric shapes.